mmeyer95/meredithmeyer.info/resume.md

 * Assisted in completion of subject testing for research study using Vicon motion-capture system

 # Testimonials
 "[I]t is so awesome to have someone with [her] knowledge and capability there – especially with so many young people coming to the booth, [she] really should be proud to be an inspiration to that next generation.
-[She is] super talented and [her] professionalism was perfect."
+[She is] super talented and [her] professionalism was perfect."<br>
-"I think you should get some input from...Meredith (she seems pretty creative and has a good eye for detail)."
+"I think you should get some input from...Meredith (she seems pretty creative and has a good eye for detail)."<br>
-"Meredith did great and it's good to have a backup for on site support."
+"Meredith did great and it's good to have a backup for on site support."<br>
 "...thanks for spotting and reporting that problem."

 # Community & Personal Development